Caloni/caloni/content/post/disassembling-the-array-operator.md

 ---
 Arrays are fascinating in C language because they are so simple and so powerful at the same time.
 When we start to really understand them and realize all its power we are very close to understand another awesome feature of the language: **pointers**.

-When I was reading the K&R I was enjoying the language specification details in the **Appendix A**.
+When I was reading the [K&R](http://www.amazon.com/C-Programming-Language-2nd/dp/0131103628) book (again) I was enjoying the language specification details in the **Appendix A**.
 It was specially odd the description as an array must be accessed:

 <blockquote>_A postfix expression followed by an expression in square brackets is a postfix expression.
 One of the expressions shall have the type "pointer to T" and the other shall have enumeration or integral type.
 The result is an lvalue of type "T". (...)
 The expression E1 [ E2 ] is identical (by definition) to *( (E1) + (E2) )._</blockquote>